Setting Up Multifactor Authentication

 Change or Update MFA Methods

 After configuring your preferred MFA option, it's a good idea to add an additional phone number, email, or authenticator app, in case you ever lose access to your mobile device.
-You can add or update your MFA authentication methods at any time:
+You can add or update your MFA authentication methods at any time by:

 Additional security verficiation MFA settings